Prayas-35/RoR/README.md

 - [ ] **Screenpipe:** _Screen-based analytics or workflows_
 - [ ] **Stellar:** _Payments, identity, or token usage_
 *(Mark with ✅ if completed)*

 ---

-Absolutely!
-Here's a tailored **Key Features** section that captures the essence of your project:

----